lake-wg/authz/draft-ietf-lake-authz.md

          |     (EAD_3 = Voucher)      |
 ~~~~~~~~~~~
 {: #fig-u-responder title="The ELA reverse flow, when U is the EDHOC responder." artwork-align="center"}

+The following subsections explain how the processing of the elements in U and V differ from the description in {{U-V}}.

+#### Message 1

+Processing in V:

+- V composes EDHOC message_1 according to an agreed application profile, see {{Section 3.9 of RFC9528}}.

+Processing in U:

+- U processes EDHOC message_1...

+#### Message 2

+Processing in U:

+- As part of the normal EDHOC processing, U generates the ephemeral public key G_Y that is reused in the interaction with W, see {{U-W}}.
+- The device sends EDHOC message_2 with EAD item (-TBD1, Voucher_Info) included in EAD_2, where Voucher_Info is specified in {{U-W}}.
+The negative sign indicates that the EAD item is critical, see {{Section 3.8 of RFC9528}}.

+Processing in V:

+- V receives EDHOC message_2 from U and processes it as specified in {{Section 5.3.3 of RFC9528}}, with the additional step of processing the EAD item in EAD_2.
+- V MUST properly process the criticality of the EAD item, see {{Section 3.8 of RFC9528}}.
+- Otherwise, the ead_label = TBD1 triggers the voucher request to W as described in {{V-W}}.
+- The exchange between V and W needs to be completed successfully for the EDHOC session to be continued.

+#### Message 3

+Processing in V:

+- V receives the voucher response from W as described in {{V-W}}.
+- V sends EDHOC message_3 to U with the critical EAD item (-TBD2, Voucher) included in EAD_3, i.e., ead_label = TBD2 and ead_value = Voucher, as specified in {{voucher}}.

+Processing in U:

+- U receives EDHOC message_3 from V and processes it as specified in {{Section 5.4.3 of RFC9528}}, with the additional step of processing the EAD item in EAD_3.
+- V MUST properly process the criticality of the EAD item, see {{Section 3.8 of RFC9528}}.
+- Otherwise, U MUST verify the Voucher using H_message_1, CRED_V, and the keys derived as in {{voucher}}.
+If the verification fails then U MUST abort the EDHOC session.

+TODO: in the u-is-responder flow, should we use TH_2 instead of H_message_1?

 ### Interoperability considerations